bhupesh0339/ansible-docker-deployment/README.md

-# ansible-docker-deployment
-This repo contains ansible code to deploy a nginx container on ubuntu 22.04 server
+# This repository demonstrate how we can deploy a nginx container on ubuntu 22.04 with Ansible.